 If you put your Aloe plant outside, however, it would be advisable to bring it indoors as soon as temperatures start dropping below 60 degrees Fahrenheit.
 I have seen these plants tolerate as low as 50 degrees, so if you forget it outside on a chilly fall evening, it won’t kill your plant, but it definitely will stress it out.

-They can range anywhere from a couple inches to a couple feet!
+They can range anywhere from a couple of inches to a couple of feet!

 Simply move the pup from one pot into a new, smaller one!

 You will know if your Aloe plant is happy and healthy because babies will start popping up through the soil around the mother plant!
 It is fine to leave these babies, or if you want to remove them, simply wait until the pup is around 4-5 inches tall and has at least three leaves.
 Your new Aloe baby is not attached to the mother plant, so gently dig it out of its current pot, making sure not to harm the mother plant in the process.
 With my Aloe babies, I like to use an old spoon rather than a shovel or garden spade, as a spoon is smaller and easier to navigate without harming either plant.
 Your new Aloe plant should have a small root system developed and can be placed into a small pot.
 Push a hole in the soil with your finger, then lower the plant and its roots down into the hole.
 Gently press the soil in around the roots up to the base of the plant.
 If the baby needs a little more support while it establishes itself, you can pack the dirt in a little higher.